Skip to main content Skip to accessibility

 • economic benefits: Creating a new energy export sector bringing attractive, high value jobs to the Island, and new tax revenues to support public services

-• strategic and social benefits: Greater energy security and sovereignty, greater protection from energy price volatility, and an enhanced reputation as a forward looking and ambitious jurisdiction
+• strategic and social benefits: Greater energy security, greater protection from energy price volatility, and an enhanced reputation as a forward looking and ambitious jurisdiction

-The key driver for a potential Jersey wind farm has not been decided upon yet, the next stage of work will explore this.
+The key driver for a potential Jersey wind farm has not been decided upon yet, the current stage of work is exploring this.

 Energy Policy

-The Carbon Neutral Roadmap, Bridging Island Plan and Future Economy Programme refer to the need to consider offshore renewables for Jersey.
+The Carbon Neutral Roadmap, Bridging Island Plan and Future Economy Programme set a policy direction consider offshore renewables for Jersey.

 Carbon Neutral Roadmap